kulmanferdi/c-vector/README.md

 ### pop_back

-This function puts a string out of our dynamic array at the given indey.
+This function puts a string out of our dynamic array at the given index.

 ``` C
     pop_back(vector, 0);